Borsdata-Sweden/ExcelPlugin/README.md

 [Installation Movie](https://youtu.be/Mt_mo4VXoFI)
 [Functions](https://youtu.be/0ylLc4Dl4h8)

+## ExcelPluginSamples
+Dynamic Array has poor backward compatibility with older excel versions.
+If you have a new Excel version with Dynamic Array then use ExcelPluginSamples_DynamicArray.xlsx.
+If you dont have Dynamic Array then use the ExcelPluginSamples.xlsx.

 ## API Key
 If you dont have an API KEY you need to Apply for it on Börsdata MyPage.
 Only Pro Members in Nordic Country can Apply for API Key.